Wingfield, Suffolk: Wingfield Castle and Wingfield Family

 Wingfield Castle, which is now a private house, was for many centuries the home of the Wingfield family and their heirs, the De La Poles, Earls and Dukes of Suffolk.
-The Wingfields were a very ancient family and Sir John de Wingfield was chief of staff to the Black Prince.
+The Wingfields were a very old family and one of them, Sir John de Wingfield, was chief of staff to the Black Prince.
+There were generations of Wingfields living in the village before him, however John was the eldest son of his father, another John de Wingfield, and it was his line that kept ownership of the castle.
+Sir John Wingfield was married to Alianore De Glanville and their one child, a daughter and sole heir, was Catherine who married Michael de la Pole, later 1st Earl of Suffolk.
+Thus Catherine lost the Wingfield surname and her married name, De La Pole, became synonymous with Wingfield Castle.